 Harvest together.
 If you have a food garden, get the kids out there with you pulling the weeds and harvesting the crop.
 Show them how wonderful it is to snip your salad greens from the earth rather than taking them out of a plastic bag in the fridge.
 Let them experience the joy of pulling a carrot from the dirt and rinsing it under the garden hose before gobbling it up.
 Teaching your children where food comes from is one of the most valuable lessons you can teach them.

 Take them shopping.
 When your kids are off for the summer, you may have to bring them with you to do the grocery shopping more often and that is wonderful.
 Use it as a learning opportunity.
-Let your 5 year old pick out the toppings that will go on those burgers she wants.
-Tell her why you’re buying the local, grass fed beef to make them with.
+Let your 5-year-old pick out the toppings that will go on those burgers she wants.
+Tell her why you’re buying the local, grass-fed beef to make them with.
 Show the children the nutritional labels of the products you buy and the products you don’t, so they can get familiar with how to make better choices.
-Explain why you choose the organic celery over the non-organic celery even though it costs more.
+Explain why you choose organic celery over non-organic celery even though it costs more.
 Let the kids take turns choosing a new fruit or vegetable to try that week.
 Kids are little sponges and they are “eating” all of this up!

 Get help with the putting away.
 Tell your child why you’re asking them to put the celery in the crisper drawer.
 Talk a little bit about the vitamins and nutrients that are in that kale as you put it away.
 Explain that the tomatoes are going on the window sill so that they’ll ripen a little faster.
 So many opportunities for teaching in the kitchen!